charmed-kubernetes/bundle/README.md

 ## This Juju bundle

 This repository contains the code to generate charm bundles used to deploy Charmed Kubernetes, as well as some bundle overlays used to preconfigure certain features
 (for example, for running on particular clouds).
-In general, users will fetch the published bundles from the [Charm Store][], not this repository.
+In general, users will fetch the published bundles from [Charmhub][], not this repository.
 If you are working on the bundle itself, see the [BUILD.md](./BUILD.md) file for more information on building the Charmed Kubernetes bundles.
 To contribute to this bundle, see the [CONTRIBUTING.md](./CONTRIBUTING.md) guide.